JDk 17

 You are a laggard organization

-Start to plan your migration and allocate needed resources and budget to the migration.
+Start to plan your migration and allocate the necessary resources and budget to the migration.
 You should hope your competition will not release new features and beat you.

 You are a modern organization